kyverno/kyverno-envoy-plugin/demo/istio/README.md

 }pod "test" deleted
 ```

-Calling the sample application again at the `/foo` path with with header `x-ext-authz: deny` will be de.
+Calling the sample application again at the `/foo` path with with header `x-ext-authz: deny` will be denied.

 ```console